Owner: Gabe's restaurant in Madison Heights suffers break-in, theft

-A Madison Heights restaurant has temporarily closed its doors following a robbery, according to its owner.
+A Madison Heights restaurant has temporarily closed its doors following a burglary, according to its owner.

 John Smith, owner of Gabe’s on U.S. 29 Business, said the incident happened around 1 a.m.
 July 27.
 A person broke into the business, took a cash register, money and hamburger meat, he said.